FoxoTech/methylprep/README.md

 ---

-## Low-Level Processing
+## Low-level processing functions

-These are some functions that you can use within methylprep. `run_pipeline` calls them for you as needed.
+These are some functions that are used within the major `methylprep` functions listed above. `run_pipeline` calls them for you as needed.

 ### `get_sample_sheet`